beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 ```

 ##### git merge
-Combines a development line of a branch into a single branch.
+Combines the current development line and a feature branch into a single branch.
 Git can execute distinct merge algorithms (**fast-forward** or **non-fast-forward**) according to the state of the branches, in order to display differently the merges.

-- Fast-forward merge is applied if the feature branch has not diverged of current branch and will just point to the latest commit, instead of creating a new commit.
+- Fast-forward merge is applied if the feature branch has not diverged of current branch and will just point to a new commit but the whole series of commits will be linear.
-- Non-fast-forward merge forces to create a new merge commit if the current branch has diverged regarding feature branch or if there is the same above stage.
+- Non-fast-forward merge forces to create a new merge commit whether the current branch has diverged regarding feature branch or the current branch has not diverged regarding feature branch.
+In this case, the commit history will emphasize the merge.

 In this [section](#history) can visualize the two algorithms graphically.